 This is by far the most important article you will ever read before you start a blog.
 The knowledge of blog niche will define your future success or lack of this knowledge, might lead to failure.

-What I found most interesting here is, the majority of them echoed the same voice:
+What I found most interesting here is, that the majority of them echoed the same voice:

 - I quit because I couldn’t drive blog traffic